phac-nml/ncov-dehoster/README.md

         - A directory with barcoded directories containing fastq files
         - A directory with fastq files

-2. (OPTIONAL) Strictly demultiplex the data (if using barcoded directories as input)
+2. (OPTIONAL) Strictly demultiplex the data (if using barcoded directories as input) before running the pipeline

     - Demultiplex the data using [guppy_barcoder](https://community.nanoporetech.com) (proprietary from ONT) and the `--require_barcodes_both_ends` flag to make sure that barcodes are present on each end of the reads.
         - There are some spots in the genome where this helps in resolution when analyzing the data